What Native Tribes Lived In North Carolina

 Another great way to learn about Native American culture is to attend tribal events and festivals.
 These gatherings offer opportunities to experience traditional music, dance, food, and crafts.
 By attending these events, you can interact with tribal members, learn about their traditions, and support their cultural preservation efforts.

 The Eastern Band of Cherokee Indians hosts several annual events, including the Cherokee Indian Fair, which features traditional crafts, music, and dance.
-The Lumbee Tribe of North Carolina also hosts an annual homecoming celebration that includes a parade, a powwow, and other cultural events.
+Now, the Lumbee Tribe of North Carolina also hosts an annual homecoming celebration that includes a parade, a powwow, and other cultural events.
 Attending these events can provide a firsthand glimpse into the vibrant culture of Native American tribes in North Carolina.

 Support Native American Businesses